Issue of Branched Hamiltonian, Inflation and indispensability of scalar field in generalized Teleparallel theories: Radiation and early Matter dominated eras:

+Exhibiting a viable inflationary era in the early universe and unifying it with late-time cosmic accelerated expansion is not enough.
+At the end of inflation, particles are produced giving way to the hot big-bang.
+Thereafter the universe enters the radiation dominated era following appropriate reheating as depicted above.
+Subsequently it enters the early matter dominated era These to eras are best described by the Friedmann-Lema$\hat{\mathrm{i}}$tre-like standard model solution $a\propto \sqrt t$ and $a\propto t^{2\over 3}$; respectively, a decelerated expansion is amenable though.
+Let us therefore check if such a viable radiation $(p ={1\over3} \rho)$ and early matter dominated $(p = 0)$ eras are admissible with the torsion induced or non-metricity induced theory of gravity.
+Here, $p$ stands for the thermodynamic pressure while $\rho$ is the matter density of the perfect fluid together with the dark matter.\\

-As mentioned, in the context of `metric teleparallel gravity', it is suggested that a term $-6\lambda M^2\left({Q\over 6 M^2}\right)^\delta$ solves the cosmic puzzle without dark energy, for $\delta < 0$.
-The term $M$ is included as a scale, so that as the Hubble parameter $H > M$ inflation is realized in the very early universe, while as $H < M$ late-time acceleration is achieved.
-However, we have noticed that vacuum teleparallel equations do not admit any viable form of $f(X)$ unless an additional field, such as a scalar field is incorporated.
-The fact that a scalar field necessarily drives successful inflation has also been explored.
+As mentioned, in the context of generalized symmetric teleparallel gravity, it is suggested that a term $-6\lambda M^2\left({Q\over 6 M^2}\right)^\delta$ solves the cosmic puzzle without dark energy, for $\delta < 0$.
+The term $M$ is included as a scale, so that as the Hubble parameter $H > M$, inflation is realized in the very early universe, while as $H < M$, late-time acceleration \cite{coincident} is admissible.
+However, we have noticed that vacuum teleparallel equations do not admit such a form of $f(X)$ unless an additional field, such as a scalar field is incorporated.
+The fact that a scalar field necessarily drives successful inflation in the present context, has also been explored.
 The scale $M$ is therefore absolutely unnecessary, since any additional term should only be effective at the late-stage of cosmic evolution.
-We therefore simply consider an additional term such as ${\eta\over\sqrt{-X}}$, setting $\delta = -{1\over 2}$ and inspect the consequence for $\eta \pm 1$.
-The generalized form is now $f(X)= \alpha_1 X+ \beta_1 X^2+{\eta\over {\sqrt{-X}}}$.
-The field equations may therefore be written as,
+We therefore simply consider an additional term such as ${\eta\over\sqrt{-X}}$, setting $\delta = -{1\over 2}$ for simplicity to inspect the consequence.
+The generalized form is now $f(X)= \alpha_1 X+ \beta_1 X^2+{\eta\over {\sqrt{-X}}}$, where $\eta$ is a constant.
+The field equations incorporating barotropic fluid may therefore be written as,

-\be .\ee First of all note that if we choose $a = a_0 t^n$, then the first equation of \eqref{L1} is never satisfied for any arbitrary $n$.
-As a result a viable (decelerated) radiation as well as early matter dominated eras are not realizable under any circumstances.
-As already noticed, the presence of a scalar field, however small, can only produce a decelerated Friedmann-like radiation era, in the absence of the last term.
-Let us therefore concentrate on the late-stage of matter (pressureless dust) dominated era.\\

-For $\eta > 0$, $\rho > 0$.
-But from the second equation of \eqref{L1} one can observe that as the Hubble parameter decreases, the third term on the left hand side starts dominating and as a result $\rho + p < 0$.
-While for exponential expansion $\dot H = 0$, resulting in $\rho + p = 0$.
-Clearly a perfect fluid source is absolutely incredible to solve the cosmic puzzle.\\

-On the contrary, for $\eta = - \eta_1$, where $\eta_1 > 0$, $\rho > 0$ until $H (> H_{min})$ is not too small, so that $3\sqrt 6 H^3(\alpha + 18\beta H^2) > \eta_1$.
-Also $\rho + p > 0$ up to the said limit.
-Thus, energy conditions are satisfied till $H > H_{min}$.
-But no analytical solution possibly exist.
-Summarily, without associating an additional field teleparallel gravity theories neither can engender a feasible radiation as well as an early matter dominated eras nor can combat the cosmic puzzle.